TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_2/Policy.md

 - System / Automation Agent

 1. Obtain entity_type (required: 'user', 'group', 'space', or 'page'), identifier (required: ID, key, name, or email), and actor_user_id (required).
+2. Call fetch_user to validate the existence of the requester's account.
-2. Based on entity_type, call the appropriate discovery tool:
+3. Based on entity_type, call the appropriate discovery tool:
    - If entity_type is 'user': use fetch_user
    - If entity_type is 'group': use fetch_group
    - If entity_type is 'space': use fetch_space
    - If entity_type is 'page': use fetch_page
-3. Call fetch_user to validate the existence of the requester's account.
-4. Create an audit entry with create_new_audit_trail.

 **Halt, and use switch_to_human if you receive the following errors; otherwise complete the SOP:**